Fire Resistant Landscapes

 - Maintain irrigation systems and access to emergency water supplies.

 Zone 2 needs maintenance too.
-Well-maintained turf is very fire resistive.
+Well-maintained turf is very fire resistant.
 If possible, water your lawn throughout the summer.
 If you cannot keep turf green, keep it trimmed low, especially close to structures.

 Maintain trees and woody shrubs by pruning dead and dying branches and thinning to keep space between plants.
-A good rule of thumb is to leave space equal to two times the plant's' mature height.
 Pay particular attention to areas where ladder fuel configurations may be developing and take action to disrupt this pattern.

 Zone 3 needs the least amount of attention during the growing season, but a good maintenance plan will include pruning trees and ensuring that the spacing between trees and woody shrubs is maintained at a 10- by 10-foot or 12- by 12-foot spacing.